juliosolisar/juliosolisar.github.io/_news/announcement_12.md

 related_posts: false
 ---

-I'll be sharing my work at the Association for the Study of Religion, Economics, and Culture (ASREC) and Institute for the Study of Religion, Economics and Society (IRES) Annual Graduate Student Workshop at Chapman University in Orange, CA (June 5–6).
+I shared my work at the Association for the Study of Religion, Economics, and Culture (ASREC) and Institute for the Study of Religion, Economics and Society (IRES) Annual Graduate Student Workshop at Chapman University in Orange, CA (June 5–6).